 In order to protect irreplaceable groundwater and surface water resources, as well as to maintain the aesthetic qualities of the Town, junkyards, as defined by this Ordinance, shall be prohibited in all Districts.
 No land shall be used for a dump or for the storage or disposal of junk unless such land is so designated and maintained as a public facility for the collection, handling, storage, disposal or transfer of junk, recyclable materials and other solid waste materials by the Sandown Board of Selectmen.
-(Amended 3/11/2008)
+(Amended March 11, 2008)

-A. Any aggrieved firm, corporation or person may appeal to the Board of Adjustment, who shall have the powers set forth in Article VI, Section 2 of the Town of Sandown Zoning Ordinance to decide those appeals.
+- A. Any aggrieved firm, corporation or person may appeal to the Board of Adjustment, who shall have the powers set forth in Article VI, Section 2 of the Town of Sandown Zoning Ordinance to decide those appeals. - B. Any variance or special exception granted by the board of adjustment is valid for two years from date of notification after which it becomes null and void unless utilized.
+If utilized, it survives with the property.
+(Amended March 11, 1986)(Amended March 10, 2015)

-Sandown Zoning Ordinance-Adopted March 13, 1956-Last Amended March 12, 2013